 William Quan Judge remained to the end loyal to the Cause and the plans that HPB and her Masters had laid down — a cause that was his life.
 His energy, his detail, his strength, his vision, his simplicity in explaining deep occult teachings, his absolute loyalty to HPB, we share in today.
 He never proclaimed himself as HPB's successor; he said HPB was sui generis, of her own kind.
 He was the one who simply took over the torch when HPB left — she knew it was in good hands.
 A brief memorial service was held at the Headquarters at 144 Madison Avenue on Monday, March 23, at noon.
 His remains were cremated the same afternoon at Fresh Pond Crematory on Long Island.
 Another warrior, who kept the link unbroken, passed on to his reward.

-(Reprinted from Sunrise magazine, April/May 1996.
+(From Sunrise magazine, April/May 1996.
 Copyright ©1996 by Theosophical University Press.
 Condensed from an address given to the W. Q. Judge Branch, TS, Liverpool, England, on March 3, 1996.)